-- The subjects modern humans talk about are extremely complicated and unnatural.
+- The subjects modern humans talk about are extraordinarily complicated and unnatural.

 - We respond to things that appear complicated with a fight or flight physiological response.

-- Words mean different things to different people with different expertise.
+- Words mean different things to different people who have diverse expertise.

 Communicating Started When We Were Born

 Communication is like breathing.
 We begin to communicate with others as soon as we are out of the womb with our first breath and first touch.

 We begin communicating before we are even aware of ourselves as human beings.

 Our minds are hardwired to communicate.
 Our natural ability to express ideas allows us to persuade another person.